microsoft/TypeScript/doc/spec.md

 }
 ```

-The ‘Point’ type is exactly equivalent to
+The 'Point' type is exactly equivalent to

 ```TypeScript
 interface Point {